jamfx/mod_page_qrcode/README.md

 # mod_page_qrcode

-A Page QR-Code Module for Jooma!
+A Page QR-Code Module for Joomla!